Cops and robbers on $2K_2$-free graphs: Finding connected traps

-The following reformulation of the $2K_2$-free property will be used later to simplify some arguments. \begin{lemma} Let $G$ be a $2K_2$-free graph.
-Let $vw\in E(G)$ and $u\in V(G)$ such that $u$ is not a neighbour of $v,w$.
-Then every neighbour of $u$ is adjacent to $v$ or $w$ (or both). \end{lemma} \begin{proof} Suppose the contrary, that there exists a neighbour $x$ of $u$, but not of $v,w$.
-Then, $ux,vw$ form a $2K_2$. \end{proof}
+The following reformulation of the $2K_2$-free property will be used later to simplify some arguments. \begin{lemma} If $G$ is a $2K_2$-free graph, $u\in V(G)$, $vw\in E\left(G-N[u]\right)$, then every neighbour of $u$ is adjacent to $v$ or $w$ (or both). \end{lemma} \begin{proof} Suppose to the contrary that there exists a neighbour $x$ of $u$, but not of $v,w$.
+Then, the edges $ux,vw$ form a $2K_2$. \end{proof}

-This lemma also yields a direct proof that 3 cops can catch the robber on connected $2K_2$-free graphs: choose an edge and place a cop on each end of this edge.
-By the lemma, the robber, who must choose a starting vertex not adjacent to the cops, cannot move, and a third cop can catch the robber.
+This lemma also yields a direct proof that 3 cops can catch the robber on connected $2K_2$-free graphs, as noted in \cite{sivaraman_cop_2019}.
+Choose an edge and place a cop on each end of this edge.
+By the lemma, the robber (who must choose a starting vertex not adjacent to the cops) cannot move, and a third cop can go catch the robber.